 How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

-Note that a vision statement is not the same thing as a vision, though the two are closely related.
-A vision is a shared belief about the future your nonprofit can create if it achieves all its goals.
-A vision statement is a concise, clear, well-articulated set of words that describe your organization’s vision to internal and external stakeholders.
+A vision statement is not the same as a vision, though the two are closely related.
+A vision is a shared belief about the future your nonprofit will create when it achieves all its goals.
+But a vision statement is a concise, clear, well-articulated set of words that describe your organization’s vision to internal and external stakeholders.

 The Difference Between Mission, Vision, Values, Goals, and Strategies